Piercing Numbers in Circular Societies: Introduction

-To expand upon the scheduling problem above, suppose the committee requires all of its members to attend a training session.
+This paper explores a different question.
+Instead of the maximum number of voters who agree on a single candidate, we develop a bound on the number of candidates needed to satisfy all voters.
+Specifically, expanding upon the scheduling problem above, suppose the committee requires all of its members to attend a training session.
 They plan to hold the same training session at multiple times so that all members will be able to attend one of the sessions.
 After viewing each member's availability the committee then asks, ``what is the minimum number of training sessions needed so that each member can attend at least one of the sessions?''
-This question in approval voting corresponds to the notion of \textit{piercing} in convex geometry.
-Namely, given a collection of sets, a \textit{piercing set} is a collection of points such that each set contains at least one of the points.
+In \cite{SuZerbib}, Su and Zerbib call this collection of training sessions a \textit{representative candidate set} or, using language from convex geometry, a \textit{piercing set}.
+In this paper we use the latter terminology.
+More formally, given a collection of sets, a \textit{piercing set} is a collection of points such that each set contains at least one of the points.
 The size of the smallest possible piercing set is the \textit{piercing number} of the collection of sets.
-Thus, if we model the above scenario geometrically, then the time intervals at which the members are available is a collection of sets and the piercing number of the collection is the minimum number of training sessions needed.
+Thus, if we model the above scenario geometrically, then the collection of time intervals at which the members are available is a collection of sets, and the minimum number of training sessions needed is the piercing number.

+Su and Zerbib recently contextualized piercing numbers in terms of approval voting \cite{SuZerbib}.
+They present a collection of piercing results that best apply to approval voting scenarios that are modeled using intervals on a line.
+Most notably, they cite Hadwiger and Debrunner’s \cite{HadwigerDebrunner1957} classic 1957 result that provides an upper bound on the piercing number of convex sets in $\R^d$ based on a local intersection property and state its implications in approval voting.
+Su and Zerbib then leverage this result to make statements regarding piercing sets and piercing numbers in various approval voting scenarios.
+For example, in a scenario modeled with a collection of intervals on the real number line, if two out of every four voters agree on a candidate, then the piercing number is at most three.
+Thus, there is a piercing set that contains three candidates.